opf/openproject/CONTRIBUTING.md

 ## Security

 If you notice a security issue in OpenProject, please send us a gpg encrypted email to security@openproject.com and describe the issue you found.
-Download our public gpg key [here](https://pgp.mit.edu/pks/lookup?op=get&search=0x7D669C6D47533958).
+[Download OpenProject security team public gpg key](https://keys.openpgp.org/vks/v1/by-fingerprint/BDCFE01EDE84EA199AE172CE7D669C6D47533958).

 Please include a description on how to reproduce the issue if possible.
 Our security team will get your email and will attempt to reproduce and fix the issue as soon as possible.